 please contact the Boston University Office of Payroll directly.

 who received a scholarship or fellowship from Boston University

-or students who are claiming a tax treaty in 2011 will receive in mid March a Form 1042-S from the BU Payroll Office which shows
+or students who are claiming a tax treaty in 2008 will be sent

 you have received the form.
 If you have any questions regarding